microsoft/MCW-Analyzing-text-with-Azure-Machine-Learning-and-Cognitive-Services/Hands-on lab/HOL step-by step - Cognitive services and deep learning.md

 3. Make sure you copy the scoring URI from the output of the last cell of this notebook.
 The scoring URI value is needed in the final notebook of this hands-on lab.

-## Exercise 2: Create and Deploy a Keras Model
+## Exercise 2: Create and Deploy a Custom Deep Learning Model using Keras

 Duration: 60 minutes